danilmuis/user_management/readme.md

 # About This API
+### This API was created by using NodeJS(Express Framework) and MongoDB
-### This API was created with the aim of managing users and at the same time I can learn development with kubernetes
+### This API was created for the purpose of managing users and at the same time I could learn development with kubernetes

 # API Architecture